 Conditional promises to give are not recognized in the financial statements until the conditions are substantially met.
 Unconditional promises to give that are expected to be collected within one year are recorded at the net realizable value.
 Unconditional promises to give that are expected to be collected in more than one year are recorded at fair value, which is measured as the present value of their future cash flows.
 The discounts on those amounts are computed using risk-adjusted interest rates applicable to the years in which the promises are received.
 Amortization of the discounts is included in contribution revenue.
 In the absence of donor stipulations to the contrary, promises with payments due in future periods are restricted to use after the due date.
-Promises that remain uncollected more than one year after their due dates are written off unless the donors indicate that payment is merely postponed.
+Promises that remain uncollected more than one year after their due dates are written off unless the donors, indicate that payment is merely postponed.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions.
+There were no unconditional promises to give that are expected to be collected in more than one year at June 30, 2020 and 2019.

-As of June 30, 2019 and 2018, there were promises to give that were absent of donor stipulations, but restricted in regards to timing, and therefore classified as net assets with donor restrictions in the amount of \$231,161 and \$212,207, respectively.
-This amount was included in grants and contracts on the Consolidated Statement of Activities.
+As of June 30, 2020 and 2019, there were promises to give that were absent of donor stipulations, but restricted in regards to timing, and therefore classified as net assets with donor restrictions in the amount of \$307,017 and \$231,161, respectively.
+This amount is included in grants and contracts on the Consolidated Statement of Activities.